ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 [(10)](https://www.learncpp.com/cpp-tutorial/stdvector-and-the-unsigned-length-and-subscript-problem/)

 For more on this, see _Advantages Of Signed_ > _Less Mixing Of Signed And Unsigned_.

+## Impossible To Have Negative Intermediate Result

+While a container size cannot be negative, one size minus another absolutely can be [(56)](https://hamstergene.github.io/posts/2021-10-30-do-not-use-unsigned-for-nonnegativity).
+While an index cannot be negative, the expression to compute the index may contain negative intermediate results.

 ## Backwards Loops Non-Trivial To Write